From Chapel Hill, N.C.

 Previously Nashville Ballet Apprentice

 Julia Eisen started her dance training at The Ballet School of Chapel Hill, N.C. where she studied ballet, modern and jazz.
 She was also a member of the internationally recognized North Carolina Youth Tap Ensemble.
-Her extensive preparation to become a professional dancer led her to the University of North Carolina School of the Arts in Winston-Salem, N.C.
-After graduating, Eisen moved to Richmond, Va. to become a trainee with the Richmond Ballet.
+Her preparation to become a professional dancer led her to the University of North Carolina School of the Arts in Winston-Salem, N.C.
+After graduating, Eisen joined Richmond Ballet as a trainee for two seasons.

 When Eisen is not at Nashville Ballet, she teaches ballet, jazz and tap to aspiring dancers.
 She embraces her new hometown of Nashville by frequenting the local live music scene, restaurants and playing with her dog Lil' Man.